ProjectPythia/.github/.github/ISSUE_TEMPLATE/update-external-links-gallery.md

     affiliation: ''
     affiliation_url: ''
     email: ''
-tags: # Replace or delete the `unspecified` tag for each section with keywords associated with the resource.
+tags: # Replace or delete the "unspecified" tag for each section with keywords associated with the resource.
   packages:
     - unspecified # List each Python package associated with this resource on a separate line (the dash is only necessary for the first entry).
   formats: